panoptesDev/panoptis-program-library/docs/src/token-lending.md

 title: Token-Lending Program
 ---

-A lending protocol for the Token program on the Solana blockchain inspired by Aave and Compound.
+A lending protocol for the Token program on the Safecoin blockchain inspired by Aave and Compound.

 ### On-Chain Programs